There was a story that The O'Rahilly deposited genealogy research in the

 Irish National Aid Association for the relief of Irish political prisoners,

-she lived 40 Herbert Park until her death,
+40 Herbert Park

 Robert Rahilly,